pioneers/shepherd/shepherd/tests/TESTING_DOCS.md

 ### SLEEP

 The SLEEP statement is used in order to pause the execution of the .shepherd interpreter for a specified amount of time.
-Any LCM messages received while the interpreter is paused will still be recorded and may be processed by the next WAIT statement that the interpreter encounters.
+Any YDL messages received while the interpreter is paused will still be recorded and may be processed by the next WAIT statement that the interpreter encounters.
 The sleep time may be a decimal, and is in terms of seconds.
 SLEEP may take a python expression as an argument, so long as it evaluates to a float.

 Usage: `SLEEP <time / python expression>`

 ### DISCARD

-The DISCARD statement clears the LCM / YDL of any messages that have been received so far, but have not been processed, ensuring that they will not be processed.
+The DISCARD statement clears the YDL / YDL of any messages that have been received so far, but have not been processed, ensuring that they will not be processed.
 This is helpful after a SLEEP statement, to ensure that any messages that were received during the sleep would be ignored, if that is the desired functionality.

 Usage: `DISCARD`